BrendanSherman/Platform-Template/README.md

 "-Djava.library.path=lib/natives-win32"

 ## PLAYABLE FILE:
-A compressed file containing an executable file can be found at
+A compressed file containing an executable can be found at
 http://www.filehosting.org/file/details/709582/Mario.zip
 To run the exe, the JRE is required